tamaragevorgyan/gettyimages-api/README.md

 ### Throttling

-Api-Keys have associated rate limits.
-These limits can be found on your [Mashery account](https://gettyimages.mashery.com/apps/mykeys) page.
-Click the **View Report** link on your key to get the current status of your rate limit.
+Api-Keys have associated throttle limits.
+These limits can be found on your [account page](https://api.gettyimages.com/apps/mykeys).
+Click the **View Report** link on your key to get the current status of your limits.

-There are two rate limits and each limit has its own error message.
+There are two throttling limits and each has its own error message.

-**Calls per second**
+- Calls per second
+    ```
     HTTP/1.1 403 Forbidden
     X-Error-Detail:  Account Over Queries Per Second Limit

     {"message":"Account Over Queries Per Second Limit"}

-**Calls per day**
+    ```
+- Calls per day
+    ```
     HTTP/1.1 403 Forbidden
     X-Error-Detail:  Account Over Rate Limit

     {"message":"Account Over Rate Limit"}
+    ```

 ### Cross Origin Resource Sharing

 We support cross origin resource sharing.
 All endpoints will return the header: